MovalAgroingenieria/general_clean/wausms_client_sms/README.rst

 By default everybody can see the SMS sent to particular partner, but in order to be able to send SMS message the checkbox in Technical Settings/Can send SMS has to be marked for each user that needs to send SMS messages.
+Admin user is added to this group by default.

 Credits
 =======